All times are Eastern.

 • Creative Classrooms: Alternative Design and Assessment

-Caitlyn Deeter, Educational Technology Associate, The College of Wooster
+Caitlyn Deeter, Educational Technology Associate, the College of Wooster

 • College courses don't have to be tedious — for you or your students!
 Reimagining your assessments (without reinventing the wheel) can not only create more accessible assignments but can allow you to think further outside the box.
 Start with an understanding of Cheater's Exams, and gamified assignments, look at the inclusion of a personalized classroom, and then get really creative with a gamified course design — it's easier than you think!
 Small changes can have a big impact on the experience of both you and your students as you move through the semester — why not get a little alternative and have some fun?